 11.3.8 Extension of scope

-When an ATF wishes to extend its scope to include additional clauses of standards or tests for use in the IECEx Certified Equipment Scheme, an application shall be made to the Secretary of the ExMC.
+When an ATF wishes to extend its scope to include additional clauses of standards or tests for use in the IECEx Certified Equipment Scheme, an application shall be made to the ExMC Secretary using Form F-011.
 An ATF may not extend its scope beyond that of its supervising ExTL.
 When the ATF has been assessed within the last five years, the members of the Assessment Team that assessed the ATF should be given the opportunity to make comments on the application.

 The ExMC Secretary in consultation with the IECEx Executive shall decide whether the extension may require a full or limited assessment, on the basis of the information thus available.
 Decisions shall be reported to the next ExMC meeting.